g-l-i-t-c-h-o-r-s-e/Datamosh-Den/README.md

 ![img1](https://i.imgur.com/lSErFpU.png)

+# Because github won't let me upload big ass files, you'll need to grab a copy of FFmpeg and FFplay yourself from [here]( https://ffmpeg.zeranoe.com/builds/win64/static/ffmpeg-4.2.1-win64-static.zip)
+Version 3.3.2 has some codecs and filters the newest one doesnt have anymore, might wanna [try that out too.]( https://ffmpeg.zeranoe.com/builds/win64/static/ffmpeg-3.3.2-win64-static.zip)
+This GUI lists whatever codecs the FFmpeg build you have can encode with; put _ffmpeg.exe_ and _ffplay.exe_ in the same folder as the script please.

 I included a build of MEncoder, MPlayer and more.
 The MPlayer devs at some point changed how MEncoder/MPlayer handles vfw(Video For Windows) video codecs; but I found a [forum post]( https://spreadys.wordpress.com/2013/03/29/imm4-codec-and-mencoder/) that explains this and links a working MEncoder build compatible with vfw codecs.
 I already provided that MEncoder build in this repository but if you want to see it for yourself the link is in [here]( https://app.box.com/v/Spreadys), password is: validate